daphnesmit/daphnesmit/README.md

 <br/>

 👩🏼‍💻 **Repositories I created or contributed to, most of them not actively maintained**
+- 🪝 Made a React [websocket hook](https://github.com/daphnesmit/use-awesome-websocket/) and provider to integrate WebSockets into your React Components.
 - 🖨️ I made a modern version of [Print.js](https://github.com/crabbly/print.js) called [Prntr](https://github.com/daphnesmit/prntr) because Print.js is not actively maintained anymore. `npm i prntr` Try it!
 - 💎 I made a starter for creating a React Typescript package with Eslint, React Testing Library and Rollup.
 See [react-typescript-package-boilerplate](https://github.com/daphnesmit/react-typescript-package-boilerplate)
 - 💎 I made a starter for a Koa, GraphQl and Typescript server.
 See [koa-typescript-graphql-starter](https://github.com/daphnesmit/koa-typescript-graphql-starter)